equivalent/scrapbook2/theory-notes.md

 ## Dictionary

+* Opacity - code is hard to read, hard to understand, hard to change.
+* Inseperability - modules cannot be reused/separeted
+* Fragility - change in a system will cause system to break in lot of places;
+  Developer make change in one place and break code in other
 * Rigidity - a rigit system is a system in which a single change force you to do dozen changes in other places in the system (source CleanCode01) code is tangled so that one change trigers chain reaction ofanother channge